 Ryan Kalamaya is a trial lawyer.
-He primarily handles cases involving personal issues – family law, divorce, child custody, complex property valuation, persons accused of committing crimes, and personal injury.
+He primarily handles cases involving personal issues – family law, divorce, complex property valuation, persons accused of committing crimes, and personal injury.

 He also has extensive experience litigating large business and property disputes.
 Ryan is widely-recognized for his ability to connect with jurors and judges in Aspen, Vail, Glenwood Springs and beyond.
 When someone’s life, business, or reputation is on the line, Ryan is there.
 He is at his best when the stakes are the highest.

 Ryan first cut his teeth as a deputy district attorney in Eagle County.
 He graduated from the National College of District Attorneys’ Career Prosecutor Course where he polished his trial skills.
 Ryan handled hundreds of cases involving domestic violence, DUI, theft, drugs, and assault.
 He took over two dozen trials to verdict.
 As a lead prosecutor in Eagle County, Ryan only lost one trial in 2.5 years.
 He argued and prevailed in countless substantive hearings involving significant constitutional issues, the admissibility of evidence and felony charges.

 When Ryan was a prosecutor, he rode along with Vail Police officers during their graveyard shifts, and put on bullet-proof vests for multiple undercover drug deals.
 He also led a class for officers in Summit County on how to legally investigate a case.
 Ryan even went out with the Eagle County SWAT team to detonate bombs and practice with long-range sniper rifles.
 Ryan knows law enforcement.
 He knows what it takes to build a successful case and convince a jury beyond a reasonable doubt.
 His experience in the courtroom serves as the foundation for all cases – whether it be a divorce, large commercial dispute, catastrophic personal injury or criminal matter.